RayHightower/RayHightower.com/_posts/2016-01-07-how-to-record-screencasts-with-or-without-quicktime.markdown

 ### Shorter Videos are Better

 Personally, I think that short (less than 30 seconds) videos are better for a live presentation.
 30 seconds is enough time to demonstrate a point, but not so long that the audience gets bored.
-This [Parallella presentation](/blog/2015/08/22/madison-ruby-and-parallella/) includes multiple 30-second videos, separated by other material.
+This [Parallella presentation](/blog/2015/08/22/madison-ruby-and-parallella/) includes multiple 30-second videos (some via QuickTime, others recorded with hardware) separated by other material.

 ### When QuickTime is Unavailable: HDMI Recorder